rhagarty/techxchange-shared-cache-lab/README.md

 This completes the second section in the lab!
 Move on to the next section to see if we can use the Semeru Runtimes Shared Classes Cache to help another server to start faster!

-## 4. Gather baseline performance metrics using Temurin JDK and Tomcat
+## 4. Apache Tomcat with Eclipse Temurin JDK

-In this section of the workshop, we're going to establish the baseline startup time and memory usage for a different server technology: Apache Tomcat.
+In this section of the lab, we're going to establish the baseline startup time and memory usage for a different server technology: Apache Tomcat.
 We're also going to switch temporary away from IBM Semeru Runtimes to get a feel for how performance varies with different JDKs.

 We'll be running a different application than the "Getting Started" application used in <b>Section_1</b> and <b>Section_2</b>, and tomcat does not include all the same kinds of support that the Liberty server does.
 For these reasons, and because tomcat is an extremely lightweight server, we'll see it will start a bit faster than Liberty and it will be using less memory after startup.
-In later sections of the workshop, we'll further improve on these numbers by using IBM Semeru Runtimes and its shared classes cache technology.
+In later sections of the lab, we'll further improve on these numbers by using IBM Semeru Runtimes and its shared classes cache technology.

 We'll be using Tomcat v10 to stay with Java 17 consistently through the rest of the labs.